top of page

 The Junior Jiu JItsu uniform is the logo t-shirt or Karate gi and a Jiu Jitsu belt plus comfortable pants.

-Affordable options for your budget.
 Upgrades are available for specialty classes such as, sparring, weapons, and Karate.
 Family discounts are available.

 Start your child's journey here